BlazeInferno64/blazed.js/lib/node/README.md

 # POST Request

-To perform POST Requests, you need to have some data for posting.
+To send a POST request with `blazed.js`, you need to provide data to be sent in the request body.

-Here's how you can achieve this
+Here's how you can achieve this:

 ```js
 const postData = {